Jimzical/Golang/README.md

 > Balance = 200 </br>
 > Main Goroutine finished </br>

-Here we can see that the balance is updated by the goroutines so they are no longer guaranteed to giev the right answer So Balance could be 300 if the goroutine B finishes first or 200 if the goroutine A finishes first
+Here we can see that the balance is updated by the goroutines so they are no longer guaranteed to give the right answer So Balance could be 300 if the goroutine B finishes first or 200 if the goroutine A finishes first

 THIS IS CALLED DATA RACE